dfkaye/dev-links/2021/december.md

 3 Svyatoslav Kryukov, Travis Turner (2021), **A no-go fantasy: writing Go in Ruby with Ruby Next** &#8594; https://evilmartians.com/chronicles/a-no-go-fantasy-writing-go-in-ruby-with-ruby-next
   + Show off piece demonstrates how to use [Ruby Next](https://github.com/ruby-next/ruby-next) to add interesting capabilities to Ruby.

+## Types

++ François Lamontagne (2007), **Ruby is dynamically *and* strongly typed** &#8594; http://www.rubyfleebie.com/2007/07/09/ruby-is-dynamically-and-strongly-typed/
+  + Good rundown on dynamic vs. static, and strong vs. weak types.
+  > + A **dynamically** typed language is a language where the type of a variable can be altered at any time.
+(It is a string, now it is a Fixnum, now it is a Time object, etc.)
+  > + A **statically** typed language is the opposite.
+(Decide what x is once for all and don’t change your mind!)
+  > + A **strongly** typed language is a language that is being strict about what you can do with your typed variables.
+(Don’t mix them… or I will throw you an error in the face!)
+  > + A **weakly** typed language is the opposite.
+(Do what you want with your different types.
+Mix them all!
+We’ll see what happens!)

 ## Algorithms